 1. day Copenhagen Arrival

-Copenhagen can be reached by train or by car from Hamburg in about 5 hours.
+Copenhagen can be reached by train or by car easily.
 By plane you can get to Copenhagen with many airlines.
 Look forward to one of the most bicycle-friendly cities in Europe, where centuries-old history and modernity meet.
 Let yourself be surprised!